How to clean Blue air purifier in Just 2 Minutes?

 Q. How often should I clean my Blue Air Purifier?

-This depends on your model and how often it is used.
 However, to ensure peak performance, you should clean the purifier and its filter every two to four weeks.

 Q. How often should I replace my purifier’s filter?

-According to Blueair, you should replace your purifier filter every six to eight months.
 However, depending on how frequently you use it, you may need to replace the filter more frequently.

 Q: How do I know when it’s time to clean my Blue Air purifier?

 The Blue Air purifier has a filter replacement indicator that will alert you when it’s time to clean or replace the filters.
-You can also check the device’s performance by monitoring the air quality in your home.